Skip to Content

 StatusDescription

 activeSubscription is live.
-Eligible for charge once next_charge_at has elapsed; eligible for charge_adhoc at any time.
+Eligible for charge once next_charge_at has elapsed.

 cancelledSubscription cancelled on-chain.
 No further charges possible.